 Build a favorable, friendly environment.
 Give them the opportunity to verbalize their ideas and thoughts.
 Assist them in developing ways to transfer talk into action.
 Allot time for stimulating social activities.

 Create a friendly, favorable environment.
 Express a genuine interest in them as a person.
 Provide clarification for tasks and answers to “how” questions.
 Present ideas in a non-threatening fashion.

 Prepare your case in advance.
 Establish the fact-based pros and cons of proposed ideas.
 Support statements with accurate data.
 Be patient and diplomatic.

-The key to conflict resolution, as you can see, is understanding and communication.
+The key to conflict resolution is understanding and communication.
 Once you can understand where another person is coming from, you can begin to find common ground.
-If you can use this empathy/desire to compromise in conjunction with an ability to speak each other’s DISC language, you are back on track toward harmony and peace.
+If you can use this empathy and desire to compromise in conjunction with an ability to speak each other’s DISC language, you are back on track toward harmony and peace.